charlierdm/entity-relationship-diagrams/README.md

 # Entity Relationship Diagrams

-Here are my diagrams to model the following scenarios, this is a practical from week 4 of Makers Academy.
+This is a practical task from week 4 of Makers Academy.
+Here are the diagrams I produced to model the following scenarios.

+The txt files above were used inside of [playground.diagram.codes](https://playground.diagram.codes/) to create the diagrams.
+Feel free to use or adapt them.

 ```
 Diagram the following: